Being prepared for a dental emergency is no accident.

 Dental Emergency Procedures

 Possible Broken Jaw: Apply cold compresses to control swelling.
 Call your dentist or go to a hospital emergency room immediately.
+Typically, a broken jaw will be managed by head and neck surgeons such as oral maxillofacial surgeons, ENT surgeons, or plastic surgeons.

 Objects Caught Between Teeth: Gently try to remove the object with dental floss.
 If you are not successful call your dentist.
 Do not try to remove the object with a sharp or pointed instrument.